 LINE OF CREDIT

 An increasingly popular method for reverse mortgage payment is through a line of credit.
-Opening a line of credit with your reverse mortgage is perfect for homeowners who don't need a steady stream of income, but would like to have a secure reserve of funds to use whenever they need it.
+As with HELOCs, opening a line of credit with your reverse mortgage is perfect for homeowners who don't need a steady stream of income, but would like to have a secure reserve of funds to use whenever they need it.

 As an added benefit, you can actually increase your line of credit with a reverse mortgage line of credit plan.
 Because of this, choosing the line of credit plan is often the best way to augment your borrowing potential.